Tony Johor Kaki Travels for Food · Heritage · Culture · History

 On the right side, the roast pork and khao stu (stew rice) stall appeared calmer.

-Calmer only because customers disappear into the cool insides of the restaurant / coffee shop.
+Calmer only because customers disappeared into the cool insides of the restaurant / coffee shop.

 Left and right Kiat Fang are run by sisters who are third generation owners.

-Hainanese Foo 符 family run, Kiat Fang was founded in the 1930s.
-(The family name 符 is on the wall.)
+Hainanese Foo 符 family run, Kiat Fang was founded in 1937.
+(The family name 符 is on the wall - blue arrow.)

-Whereas in Central and North Thailand where deep fried pork belly rules the roost, here in Songkhla and generally in south Thailand, the preferred preparation is to roast with open flames i.e. siobak / siew yok or roast pork.
+Whereas in Central and North Thailand, deep fried pork belly rules the roost, here in Songkhla and generally in south Thailand, the preferred preparation is to roast with open flames i.e. siobak / siew yok or roast pork.

 The roast pork had crackly crisp rind with juicy fat and tender lean meat like in Singapore / Malaysia but use of Chinese five spice was much more sparing.